team-dev-docs/devdocsprod-dev-docs/docs/VsCode Dev-Docs Commands/Modify Yaml API Documentation Command.md

 1. An OpenAPI (Swagger) YAML file that defines your API routes and documentation.
 2. The `dev-docs.json` file properly configured with the path to your OpenAPI YAML file and the desired programming languages for code samples.
+3. Initialized project with a `dev-docs.json` and `dev-docs` folder

 ## How do I use this VS Code Extension Command?